cloudflare/cloudflare-docs/content/cloudflare-for-platforms/_partials/_provider-guide-benefits.md

 inputParameters: providerName
 ---

-O2O benefits include your own version of Cloudflare’s [WAF](/waf/), [Bot Management](/bots/plans/bm-subscription/), and [Waiting Room](/waiting-room/).
+O2O's benefits include applying your own Cloudflare Zone's services and settings, such as [WAF](/waf/), [Bot Management](/bots/plans/bm-subscription/), [Waiting Room](/waiting-room/) and more, on the traffic destined for your $1 environment.

-Additionally, O2O routing also enables you to take advantage of Cloudflare zones specifically customized for $1 traffic.